dialtr/soundcraft-spirit-studio/README.md

 think there's any way in the world that a person working with braid or any other manual method could beat someone skilled with a desoldering pump.
-With braid, spring-loaded pumps (which you should definitely avoid!) or any other method, a job like this is going to take yo *much* longer.
+With braid, spring-loaded pumps (which you should definitely avoid!) or any other method, a job like this is going to take you *much* longer.

-Furthermore, don't be cheap when buying tools.
-Prior to the Hakko, I had an Aoyue desoldering station that I purchased for less than $200.
+**Furthermore, don't be cheap when buying tools.** Prior to the Hakko, I had an Aoyue desoldering station that I purchased for less than $200.
 It's sort of a clone of the Hakko in terms of its overall design, but has a very large metal desktop case for the pump.
 The craftmanship of the Aoyue was quite